 - Lost revenue–In addition to the out-of-pocket cost incurred as a result of a breach, revenue loss due to fewer customers, fewer sales, and declining customer loyalty is typical following a serious security incident.
 You may be responsible for reimbursement to customers.
 In fact, if even one employee loses a laptop, you’ll feel the pain.
-According to a Ponemon Institute study, the average value of a lost laptop is an astonishing $49,246.
+According to one study, the average value of a lost laptop is an astonishing $49,246.

 - Lost productivity–Data breaches and other security incidents cause serious losses in productivity.
 Consider some of the fallout from a data breach.
 There’s downtime.
 You may also have to recreate lost data from scratch, engage in PR activities, contact individuals affected by the breach, go through litigation, and many other time-consuming activities that will distract you from your main focus.

 - Resolution may require outside help–Another pitfall caused by data breaches is small businesses lacking in-house IT expertise will likely have to depend on an outside entity to help them sort out their problems.

 You may wonder why more entrepreneurs aren’t doing something about data security if it poses such a big threat to businesses.

 There are three key reasons that businesses–small businesses, in particular–aren’t prepared for the devastating effects of a data breach.